RGB vs RGBW vs RGBWW LED Strips – What’s the Difference?

-Here we will go over RGB, RGBW, and RGBWW and compare them all in terms of their function, usage, and differences.
+In this article, we will cover RGB, RGBW, and RGBWW and compare them all in terms of their differences, functions and usage.

 Apart from regular white LED strips, RGB strips are the most common form of lighting strip.
 This is mainly because of their ability to change the colour they emit, which is signified by the “RGB“ in its name.
 RGB simply means red, green, and blue, which are the 3 base colours of light required to create white light.

 In RGB-based lighting, it is also possible to create all other colours of light as well if you mix the RGB base in different amounts.
 All of this is according to the basis of additive color theory.

 This is essentially all that RGB-based lighting is.
 It consists of a mixture of red, green, and blue individual LEDs that when combined into one singular LED chip create just about any desired colour.

 This functions just as described in reality too.
 Depending on what colour is desired the LED driver connected to the strip will simply adjust the light output on the individual coloured LEDs in order to create the desired output.

 RGBW strips are very similar to regular RGB strips.
 They have all the elements of RGB strips but also an additional white LED together with the red, green, and blue ones.
 This means that the LED chips in RGBW strips contain 4 different coloured LEDs, which are red, green, blue, and white.

 This is because creating white light using RGB strips can be slightly inconsistent.
 Creating white light requires an equal amount of red, green, and blue light, which can be difficult to achieve in a singular LED chip due to the uneven distribution of colours within the chip.